garzarobm-old/Senior_Design_Project/ErrolTensorFlow/README.md

 2. see if you can load the old code into the ambiq;;;;; DONE
 3. see if you can train some data into model yourself;;;; DOING NOW
 4. look at how micro_speech works in MICRO ;; almost done -> stopped at train your own model
-5. https://github.com/tensorflow/docs/blob/master/site/en/r1/tutorials/sequences/audio_recognition.md speech_commands ;; almost done -> stopped at Training Finished
+5. https://github.com/tensorflow/docs/blob/master/site/en/r1/tutorials/sequences/audio_recognition.md speech_commands ;; almost done... -> stopped at how does this model work?
 6. research the os  ;; started
 7. decide whether you have to create your own model or use their model	;; decided!
 8. Find out if you can actually start importing you c code onto the project.
 Tutorial -> stopped at getting Started